uio-bmi/immuneML/docs/source/installation.rst

 https://docs.python.org/3/library/venv.html (python virtual environment) or use conda instead with python 3.7.

-4. From the project folder (ImmuneML folder created when the repository was cloned from GitHub), install the requirements from requirements.txt file:
+4. From the project folder (immuneML folder created when the repository was cloned from GitHub), install the requirements from requirements.txt file:

 .. code-block:: console